LinerSu/nyu-pl-spring-20-rec/Week 02/README.md

 g();
 ```

-- In dynamic programming languages, there are two ways to implement dynamic scoping:
+- There are two ways to implement dynamic scoping:
-	- Deep access (via dynamic link): during run time, traverse the dynamic chain
+	- Deep access (via dynamic link): during the run time, the compiler traverses the dynamic chain of stacks to look up the variables.
-	- Shallow access: use one stack for each variable name
+	- Shallow access: use one stack for each variable name.
-- But dynamic scoping is not a good idea for developing.
+- But using dynamic scoping is not a better idea than using static for developing.

 ### Scoping examples
 To help you understand the difference, consider this C++ code: